elhamamini/MechaCar_Statistical_Analysis-2/README.md

 ---
 # Overview
-AutosRUS is reviewing statistical data points in the manufacturing process to find opportunities where higher consistency.
+AutosRUS is reviewing statistical data points in the manufacturing process to find opportunities for higher consistency.
 Analysts have been tasked to:
   - review data points gathered from prototype vehicles to determine predictable MPG
   - provide summary statistics for suspension coil manufacturing in whole and by individual manufacturing locations
   - using T-Test models, provide insight to consistancy measures for this finished part